NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2017 and .Net 4.6.1 or newer required._

-## Version 2.9:
+## What's new?
+(Version 2.9)

 • New color quantization algorithm for the encoder 2.0.
 • An installer is available.
 • Options to automatically adjust the window based on the frame size and to automatically adjust the image zoom based on the window size (after loading a project).
 • New translation: Dutch.
-• Updated the Simplified Chinese, Russian and Portuguese (Brazilian) translations.
+• Updated the German, Italian, Portuguese (Brazilian), Simplified Chinese and Russian translations.
 • A message appears when before deleting frames or discarding the project.
 It's optional, you can disable this behavior.
 • The updater detects which type of update it should download (portable or installer).